thoughtpolice/minibsdiff/README.md

 If you're going to submit a pull request, **sign off on your changes** by using `git commit -s`.
-I manage the `Signed-off by` field like git: by signing off, you state that the code agrees by the license statement of the project.
-An `Acked-by` field states that someone has reviewed this code, and it's not completely insane at least.
+I manage the `Signed-off by` field like git: by signing off, you acknowledge that the code you are submitting abides by the license of the project.
+An `Acked-by` field states that someone has reviewed this code, and it's not completely insane at the very least.

 # Authors